-Plutonium solutions have been drained from the tanks in Buildings 771 and 371 and stabilized.
-The tanks that contained measurable volumes posed the most significant risk in both buildings.
-The solutions that remain in process system pipes are corrosive and continue to generate hydrogen and deteriorate piping integrity resulting in leaks.
+The solutions that remain in process system pipes in Building 771 are corrosive and continue to generate hydrogen and deteriorate piping integrity resulting in leaks.
 These solutions present worker safety hazards from spills, and the potential for detonation and criticality.
 The removal and stabilization of solutions continues to be a high priority activity at Rocky Flats.
 System draining and piping removal activity prioritization is based on risk.
 In general, the actinide systems that are leaking and generating hydrogen are removed earlier.
 Leaking non-actinide systems are considered higher risk than non-leaking actinide systems.
+As of March 31, 2000, 22 of 38 systems have been drained and 20 of 38 systems have been removed.